 Remember, if you choose to manage the keys on your own, whenever the key changes, the configuration needs to be updated manually.
 Failing to do so will result in breaking nearly all DNS queries for the sub domain of the key.
-So if you are manually managing .gov, all domain names in the .gov space may become unresolvable; if you are manually managing the root key, you could break all DNS requests made to your recursive name server if the root key is incorrect.
+So if you are manually managing .gov, all domain names in the .gov space may become unresolvable; if you are manually managing the root key, you could break all DNS requests made to your recursive name server.